crazyoptimist/dotfiles/README.md

 ## bashrc

 bashrc for minimalists
-[Starship](https://github.com/starship/starship) is written in rust and is worth to be addicted.
+[starship](https://github.com/starship/starship) is a shell prompt written in rust and is worth to be addicted.

 ## vimrc